ioBroker/ioBroker.javascript/src/src/OpenAi/docs.md

 ```

 ### clearSchedule
-If **no** "astro" function used, you can cancel the schedule later.
+If **no** "astro" function is used, you can cancel the schedule later.
 To allow this, the schedule object must be saved:

 ```js
 let sch = schedule('*/2 * * * *', function () { /* ... */ });